Overview

 - Toggle collections on or off

-- Disabled collections are hidden from the Sample Browser and search results
+- Disabled collections are hidden from the Library and search results

 If your library feels cluttered with samples you don’t recognize, check Sample Libraries — you may have public collections enabled that don’t match your workflow.